 C v.
 D [2008] 1 All ER (Comm) 1001; [2008] 1 Lloyd's Rep 239 (CA) - Acted for major pharmaceutical company (insured).
 Proceedings in New York threatened by insurers by way of attack upon finality of arbitral award made in London (Bermuda Form).
-Together with the subsequent Court of Appeal decision in Sulamérica (see under [2] below), as reflected in the recent decision of the Supreme Court in Enka v.
-Chubb (2020), C v.
-D was one of the leading authorities on ascertaining the proper law of an (English seat) arbitration agreement contained within a contract with an express choice of foreign law.
+Together with the subsequent Court of Appeal decision in Sulamérica (see under [2] below), and as discussed by the Supreme Court in Enka v.
+Chubb in 2020, C v.
+D was one of the leading authorities on ascertaining the proper law of an English seat arbitration agreement.
 Instructed by Allen & Overy.